johnsonandjohnson/openmrs-distro-cfl/README.md

 The Docker and Docker Compose are required to run this project.
 The included scripts and Docker configuration are made for Unix environments.

+These [software terms of use](https://github.com/johnsonandjohnson/openmrs-distro-cfl/wiki/Software-Terms-Of-Use) apply to this Open Source solution.

 ## Running the Connect for Life OpenMRS

 The complete Connect for Life OpenMRS package is located in the `cfl` directory of this project.